nikos-chatzatoglou/idai-field/desktop/README.md

-# Field Desktop
+# iSkavo

-Field Desktop is a modern take on flexible field and find recording for archaeological excavations.
-It is developed as a cooperation between the German Archaeological Institute ([DAI](https://www.dainst.org)) and the Head Office of the GBV Common Library Network ([GBV](https://en.gbv.de/)).
-Field Desktop is completely Open Source and free to use!
+iSkavo is a modern take on flexible field and find recording for archaeological excavations.
+It is developed as a cooperation between the German Archaeological Institute ([DAI](https://www.dainst.org)) and the Head Office of the GBV Common Library Network ([GBV](https://en.gbv.de/)). iSkavo is completely Open Source and free to use!

 ## Usage